alexander-daniel/scvsc/README.md

    - example: `"supercollider.sclang.cmd": "/Applications/SuperCollider.app/Contents/MacOS/sclang",`
 4. the `scvsc` commands will be available in your vscode command palette, and you can map them to whatever keyboard shortcuts you like.

+### Installing for development

+1. Clone repository
+2. Run `npm install` in repo root at the command line.
+3. Open `extension.js` in VSCode and press `F5`.
+Select the option to run the "Extension Development Host."
+4. Open a `.scd` file.
+You may be prompted to install the HyperScope vscode extension, allow it.
+You will see an "sclang" indicator in the lower left.
+5. Press `Ctrl+Shift+P` to open the command palette.
+Search for "SuperCollider" to find options such as "start sclang."

 ## Reasonable Future Improvements

 - open up docs in browser